koopoo69/contao-menu-bundle/README.md

 # Contao Menu Bundle

-This bundle adds a hover-based menu module for the Contao CMS.
+This bundle adds a multi-level menu module for the Contao CMS.

 ## Features